istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 any other unintentional accesses.
 {{< /tip >}}

-1. Run the following command to change the `global.outboundTrafficPolicy.mode` option to `REGISTRY_ONLY`:
+1. Run the following command to change the `meshConfig.outboundTrafficPolicy.mode` option to `REGISTRY_ONLY`:

     {{< text bash >}}
     $ kubectl get configmap istio -n istio-system -o yaml | sed 's/mode: ALLOW_ANY/mode: REGISTRY_ONLY/g' | kubectl replace -n istio-system -f -